 A.L. is an African American, 12-year-old, sixth grade student who attended Martin Luther King, Jr. Middle School ("MLK") within RPS during the 2015-16 school year.
 A.L. is a student with disabilities.
 A.L. is eligible for services under a Section 504 plan for his ADHD.
 A.L. has had academic troubles since kindergarten and was diagnosed with ADHD and Asperger's Syndrome in 2010.
-During the summer of 2015, A.L.'s mother began to reach out to school counselors and administrators at MLK to ensure they were aware of his disabilities.
+During the summer of 2015, A.L.'s mother began to reach out to Office for Civil Rights Complaint August 17, 2016 Page 10 of 28 school counselors and administrators at MLK to ensure they were aware of his disabilities.
 Despite her best efforts, the school did not arrange a meeting to discuss A.L.'s disabilities and to review a behavioral intervention plan for A.L. until February 2016.